-Map reference Action Timing All habitats Updated condition assessment (to encompass HLS targets and BNG metric 4.0 condition criteria) within the optimal survey period.
-Tree disease should also be checked.
-March-September Years 2028 and 2033 All habitats Monitor annually for the presence of Schedule 9 non-native invasive species. if found, create an action plan for their control which will depend on the priority of the compartment they are found in.
+Map reference Action Timing All habitats Monitor annually for the presence of Schedule 9 non-native invasive species. if found, create an action plan for their control which will depend on the priority of the compartment they are found in.
 Summer Annually All habitats Investigate opportunity for species surveys for reptiles, amphibians, birds, bats, other mammals and invertebrates.
 Ongoing All habitats Staff and visitor wildlife recording scheme.
 Ongoing All habitats Review progress towards achieving actions.
 Annually All habitats Review progress towards achieving objectives and targets.
 Years 2028 and 2033 All habitats Review management plan and produce plan for next 10 years.
 Year 2033